DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession.md

 For this topic you should:

-- read the ECT’s study materials below
+- read the ECT's study materials below
 - catch up with your ECT

 [View mentor materials](/education-development-trust/year-1-a-people-profession/summer-week-3-mentor-materials)

 ## Week 4: teaching assistants

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
 - catch up with your mentor